PhoenixRem1x/RoRR-Save-Editor/README.md

 Go to C:\Program Files (x86)\Steam\userdata\ (random numbers (logged in steam accounts)) \1337520\remote\

-Place Main.py and Run in here (Alternatily you can copy main.py and save.json and use it somewhere else)
+Place Main.py and Run in here (Alternatively, you can copy main.py and save.json and use it somewhere else)

 Run and make your edit selections

-Start the game and it should unlock whatever you selected
+Start the game, and it should unlock whatever you selected

 # Option 2
-If you do not want to run code on your system, or don't have python
+If you do not want to run code on your system, or don't have Python

 Go to Repl.it,

 Create an Account,

-Create a project ( Make sure to select python ),
+Create a project ( Make sure to select Python),

 Copy & Paste Code into the project,